fershad/fershad.com/src/writing/approaches-to-video-on-the-web.md

 ---
 title: Approaches to video on the web
 published: 2021/12/23
+permalink:  /writing/approaches-to-video-on-the-web/
+summary: >-
+  Video is becoming an increasingly critical part of the online experience.
+So how can you include video on a web page without hurting Core Web Vitals, performance or digital sustainability?
 ---

 I’ve recently been working on a website build for a client that wanted to self-host videos in their Content Management System (CMS).
 To make things a bit more challenging from a performance perspective they also wanted to be able to use hero videos on parts of their site.
 This sent me down a bit of a rabbit hole looking at some of the best ways to handle video on the web, from both a performance and sustainability perspective.